jds485/EnGauge/README.md

 You can find water quality sites [here](https://www.waterqualitydata.us/portal/)
   Download "site data only" to receive a csv file with gauge/site information with coordinates.
 The MonitoringLocationIdentifier field is used to download data for each gauge/site.
+  Note that the example in this script shows loading and processing data from a file, but makes plots only for the Method 1 approach.
+The sites selected may be different between the two methods, as shown on the maps that are plotted for each method's water quality sites.

 **2b.
 Streamflow Data Coordinate Reprojection**